BetterHelp is an online therapy platform providing affordable and convenient mental health services worldwide.

 If you have any questions about the payment process or need help selecting a subscription plan, BetterHelp’s customer service team is available to assist you.

-What happens if I cancel a BetterHelp session?
+What Happens If I Cancel a BetterHelp Session?

-BetterHelp does not charge for missed sessions.
-For recurring missed sessions your therapist may discuss the issue and work with you to address any underlying factors impacting your ability to attend therapy regularly.
+For recurring missed sessions, your therapist may discuss the issue and work with you to address any underlying factors impacting your ability to attend therapy regularly.

 It’s essential to communicate with your therapist about any changes in your availability or circumstances, as they can work with you to adjust your treatment plan and accommodate your needs.